 Jain et al [52] utilized eucalyptus leaves biomass for preparing electrode material with organic functional groups and high BET surface area as shown in Fig. 6.
-Environment friendly materials like CH3COONa, graphite foil etc., are used in supercapacitor.
-3 to 4 times enhancement in capacitive performance was observed by adding HQ (hydroquinone) into CH3COONa.
+Environmentally friendly materials like CH3COONa, graphite foil, etc., are used in supercapacitors.
+Three to fourfold enhancement in capacitive performance was observed by adding HQ (hydroquinone) into CH3COONa.
 Excellent cyclic behavior was displayed for over 10000 cycles with redox additive.

 Lotus leaf biomass was used to fruitfully produce AC with a high specific surface area.
 Carbonization and KOH activation was employed by Qu et al [53].
-Lotus leaf porous carbon has been reported to have exhibited an appreciable performance when calcined at 800°C. Specific capacitance of 379 F/g & 298 F/g were tapped at 1 A/g and 20 A/g respectively.
-A good cycling stability was also displayed after 5000 cycles and reported to reach a capacitance retention rate of 90%.
+Lotus leaf porous carbon has been reported to have exhibited an appreciable performance when calcined at 800°C. 266 The specific capacitance of 379 F/g and 298 F/g were tapped at 1 A/g and 20 A/g respectively.
+Good cycling stability was also displayed after 5000 cycles and was reported to reach a capacitance retention rate of 90%.

 Ahmed et al. [54] investigated AC derived from neem leaves in conjunction with a gel polymer electrolyte (GPE) containing LiClO4 salt in EC:PC (1:1 v/v.) incorporated into a PVdF-HFP solution.
-The resulting low-cost AC exhibited a regular pore size of 2.51 nm and a specific surface area of 705 m2/g.
+The resulting low-cost AC exhibited a regular pore size of 2.51 nm and a specific surface area of 705 m/g.
 A GPE film was prepared using the solution-cast technique.
-The and electrochemical stability ionic conductivity window of the GPE (LiClO4/EC:PC/PVdF-HFP) at room temperature were determined, affirming the suitability of the GPE meant for electrochemical double-layer capacitor (EDLC) fabrication.
-The specific capacitance of the fabricated cell was evaluated through various characterization techniques such as cyclic voltammetry (CV), electrochemical impedance spectroscopy (EIS), and chargedischarge tests, with the observed values presented in Table 3.
+The ionic conductivity and electrochemical stability window of the GPE (LiCIO4/EC:PC/PVdF-HFP) at room temperature were determined, affirming the suitability of the GPE meant for EDLC fabrication.
+The specific capacitance of the fabricated cell was evaluated through various characterization techniques such as cyclic voltammetry (CV), electrochemical impedance spectroscopy (EIS), and charge-discharge tests, with the observed values presented in Table 3.